Menu

 MC I now invite people to share something with the group in an open heart forum, a song, a poem, a memory of an ancestor, a story, an inspiration, a feel good activity.

 MC Let us now form a healing circle.
-So let us stand close enough so that our hands are hovering above and beneath our neighbours so that our left palm is face up and our right hand is face down.....allow the energy to build.
+So let us stand close enough so that our hands are hovering above and beneath our neighbours so that our left palm is face up and our right hand is face down..... allow the energy to build.

 MC shin shin !
 (Thats it!)
+Let us close our circle

 To help ground people after a ritual we always provide food so that people can eat and socialise before going home.